Gypsy-Rose Blanchard: Growing independence

-Dee Dee seems to have at least once forged a copy of Gypsy-Rose's birth certificate, changing her birthdate to 1995 to bolster claims that she was still a teenager.
-Gypsy-Rose said in a later interview that for 14 years she was unsure of her real age.
+Dee Dee likely, at least once, forged a copy of Blanchard's birth certificate, changing her birthdate to 1995 to bolster claims that she was still a teenager.
+Blanchard said in a later interview that for 14 years she was unsure of her real age.

-Gypsy-Rose had attended science fiction and fantasy conventions since 2001, sometimes in costume since she could blend into their diverse and inclusive communities in her wheelchair.
-At a 2011 event, she made what may have been an escape attempt that ended when her mother found her in a hotel room with a man she had met online.
-Again Dee Dee produced the paperwork giving Gypsy-Rose's false, younger birthdate and threatened to inform the police.
-Gypsy's father, Rod Blanchard, recalled that Dee Dee told him their daughter had a "chromosomal defect" that explained many of her health issues.
-Years later, genetic testing in 2011 identified a 1q21.1 microdeletion.
+Blanchard had attended science fiction and fantasy conventions since 2001, sometimes in costume, since she could blend into their diverse and inclusive communities in her wheelchair.
+At a 2011 event, she made what may have been an escape attempt that ended when her mother found her in a hotel room with a man named Dan that she had met online.
+Again, Dee Dee showed the paperwork giving Blanchard's false, younger birthdate and threatened to inform the police.

+During court testimony, Dan stated he kept in contact with Blanchard via video chat and they would send explicit videos to each other.
+He claims they role-played occasionally and that he developed a taste for power exchange role-playing from Blanchard.
+He also stated Blanchard would send nude photos, dress up in costumes, and use various fictitious names.

+In June 2011, Blanchard attempted another escape by shooting her mother ten times with a BB gun, which she initially believed was a real firearm.
+Dee Dee told others that the injuries resulted from a robbery attempt at a nearby Walmart.

-Sometime around 2012, Gypsy-Rose, who continued to use the Internet and phone freely, made contact online with Nicholas Godejohn, a man around her age from Big Bend, Wisconsin, whom she said she had met on a Christian singles website.
+Sometime around 2012, Blanchard, who continued to use the Internet and phone freely, made contact online with Nicholas Godejohn, a man around her age from Big Bend, Wisconsin, whom she said she had met on a Christian singles website.
+Blanchard and Godejohn exchanged over 100 videos during their online relationship.
+In one video, in which Blanchard is using one of her multiple personas, she says the following about the children they may have together: